webwinkelkeur logo

 • The script continuously reads the light intensity via the MCP3008.

-• If the light value falls below the threshold value (0.5), the LED switches on.
+• If the light value is below the threshold value (0.5), the LED switches on.
 Otherwise it remains off.

 The terminal displays the light intensity in real time.